gladex/gladex.github.io/README.md

-# gladex.github.io
+# EFG | Epigenetics &amp; Function Group
-Epigenetics &amp; Function Group
+Welcome to our Epigenetics &amp; Function Group; the lab was set up at the end of 2016.